omercankoc/swift-handbook/Fundamental/Functions.md

 You can use this type like any other type in Swift, which makes it easy to pass functions as parameters to other functions, and to return functions from functions.
 Functions can also be written within other functions to encapsulate useful functionality within a nested function scope.

-Sample of a function that has no parameters and does not return a value.
+- Function that has no parameters and does not return a value:
 ```swift
 func Message(){
     print("Hello Swift!")